folkertvanheusden/iESP/README.md

 * cmake ..
 * make

-On Debian systems you can also run:
+On Debian systems you can also run the following to create an installable .deb-package file:

 * dpkg-buildpackage -us -uc

-That will create a .deb-package file which you can install.
+For RedHat (Fedora etc.):

+* rpmbuild -ba iesp.spec

 For Windows:
 * mkdir buildMingw64 && cd buildMingw64